yugp2005/signalbroker-server/README.md

 * grpc_curl, https://github.com/salrashid123/grpc_curl

 ## Configuring the server
 The configuration of the server can be done with `configuration/interfaces.json`.
 This location is the default but if you are using docker-compose you can add an `.env` file to change it.
-In this case the the configuration folder can be place outside of the repo to avoid adding configuration files by accident.
+In this case the configuration folder can be place outside of the repo to avoid adding configuration files by accident.
 If you add this line to the `.env` file the configuration will be place outside the repository.
 ```bash
 CONFIG_FOLDER=../configuration/
 ```